Shikkic/okiru/README.md

 HackRPI - First Place Mobile Application Category Winner - 11/16/2014

 Description:
-A webapp utilizing the Twilio and Venmo APIs, hosted on Microsoft Azure.
+Okiru is Japanese for "to get up", and this hack is a love letter to all hackers who struggle to wake up in the morning.
+Okiru features Microsoft Azure cloud hosting, voice recognition, Venmo payment api implementation, and cron scheduling.
+After authorizing yourself with Venmo and scheduling your alarm(s), Okiru will give you a wake up call at your desired times.
-The purpose of the app is to allow users to set up wakeup times.
-The user will recieve a wakeup phone call in which they will be asked to answer questions in order to stop the calls.
-Otherwise, the app will hang up and call again with a new randomly generated question.
+You will be prompted to listen to a short story, for which afterwards you will be asked to answer a question.
+If you fail to answer the question correctly you will be penalized with a $1 charge on Venmo, then Okiru will hang up and call you back If you dare to oversleep.

 Project Contributors:
 Daniel Cadden